jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

 what is next?
 *************************************************************************************

-:ref:`Would you like to find out what a module is?<what is a module?>`
+You know :ref:`how to make a Python test driven development environment manually`, :ref:`Would you like to find out what a module is?<what is a module?>`

 -----